What is blockchain technology?

 A blockchain is also frequently defined as a decentralised public ledger.
 All transactions ‘noted’ in the ledger are verifiable and - for all intents and purposes - permanent.
 The resultant system is intended to be transparent and fair.

 It’s worth noting that, when we talk about transparency, we don’t mean that all details of every transaction are accessible to everyone on the network.
 For security, cryptocurrency transactions tend to have a high degree of anonymity.
-For example, when blocks are added to the blockchain used by Zcash (ZEC), the sender, recipient and payment amount are omitted.
+For example, when blocks are added to the blockchain used by Zcash (a privacy-protecting, digital currency), the sender, recipient and payment amount are omitted.
 What’s transparent is that the transaction itself has taken place, not its specific details.

 How did blockchain technology come about?

-Blockchain technology is the system that Bitcoin is based on (what’s Bitcoin?), which was unleashed by Satoshi Nakamoto in 2009.
+Blockchain technology is the system that Bitcoin (an innovative payment network and a new kind of money) is based on, which was unleashed by Satoshi Nakamoto in 2009.
 It was a reaction to the previous year’s global financial crisis, and its intention was to create a peer-to-peer system of money with no central authority.

 It turns out this is solved not by having one central authority, but a peer network which sets about validating transactions.

 It works like this.
 Let’s say Coincover wants to give you some money.
 We create a file saying we’d like to pay you, and sign it digitally with a private key (which shows it’s us making the payment).
 This transaction is then broadcast to the network, and becomes available to all peers.
 Once the transaction is confirmed, it gets added to the blockchain.

 As all transactions are unique, public and verifiable, the problem of being able to spend money twice is sidestepped.